PerseusKyogre09/PerseusKyogre09/README.md

 ## 🌟 Hackathon Projects

-- 📈 [**Dynamic Pricing Model**](https://github.com/username/dynamic-pricing): Designed a pricing model for the fintech sector as part of a hackathon.
+- 📈 [**Dynamic Pricing Model**](https://github.com/username/dynamic-pricing): Designing a pricing model for the fintech sector as part of a hackathon.
 The project focuses on optimizing prices dynamically based on supply and demand.

 ## 📫 How to reach me